Vyral/cory-lauer/_posts/2018-11-13-what-should-you-know-about-our-real-estate-market-right-now.md

 {% include pullquote.html %}
 {: .present-before-paste}

-**In the luxury home market of $1 million and above, we’re also seeing a significant slowdown.** This is primarily because a lot of investors would buy older homes for $700,000 to $900,000 over the last few years and turning them into $2 million to $3 million homes, resulting in a significant amount of choices for buyers in that upper market.
+**In the luxury home market of $1 million and above, we’re also seeing a significant slowdown.** This is primarily because a lot of investors would buy older homes for $700,000 to $900,000 over the last few years and turn them into $2 million to $3 million homes, resulting in a significant amount of choices for buyers in that upper market.
 {: .present-before-paste}

 **For home sellers, you need to be able to compete in both a price war and a beauty contest.** You have to be one of the best looking homes on the market and priced appropriately in order to get your home to stand out from the competition.